Contents

 Q5.
 Can the AI run this whole SOP automatically every day?

 Yes.
 Wire Binance Skills Hub into Coinglass / Glassnode APIs, then build a simple Agent framework on top.
-Our version runs at 7am daily and posts the result to Telegram.
+A common setup runs it on a fixed schedule and posts the result to Telegram.
 See the Binance Skills Hub guide.
 But automation just lowers the operational cost — it does not make the judgment more accurate.

 Q6.
 Does a low Index mean it's a good time to open Auto-Invest?